Alluxio/alluxio/integration/kubernetes/helm-chart/monitor/README.md

   names:
     - alluio
 ```
+### 3. Enable the alluxio metrics
+To use the monitor, we need the alluxio prometheus podAnnotations defined in the '../alluxio/values.yaml' metrics part, so it is necessary to set metrics enable true before installing alluxio.
 After that, the monitor can keep track of the target alluxio cluster.
 ## Helm Chart Values